Lyla Kaplan Pottery

 dishwasher and microwave safe

 The gentle, steady kicking on the treadle wheel steadies and allows for centering the clay as a form of meditation.
 Spirals are everywhere in nature and they happen naturally on the spinning wheel.
-I enhance the spirals by pressing a rib into the clay or by adding slip, much like fingerpainting!
-Pottery acts as a conduit to connect us to our geological and historical past, to the present moment, to other people, and to the universe.
+I enhance the spirals by pressing a rib into the clay or by adding slip while the wheel spins, much like fingerpainting!

-I focus on making functional work that DOES THINGS.
+Perceived through the senses, a pot can provoke a feeling that can be difficult to describe, perhaps because an empty pot holds an invisible potential.
 As Antoine de Saint-Exupéry wrote in The Little Prince, "What is essential is invisible to the eye."
-Pottery is a relationship between 2D imagery, 3D form, and emptiness – the invisible potential that an empty pot holds Perceived through the senses, a pot being used can provoke a feeling that can be difficult to describe.
-Magic happens in the space between.
-In other words, pottery is felt and experienced when life happens, in use, with people, and alone.
+Pottery is felt and experienced when life happens, in use, with people, and alone.
 The experience can grow and change over time.

 Functional pots can become vessels for memory.
 For example, a large bowl that served something delicious during a memorable dinner party later becomes tied to that meaningful experience.
 A cradled mug that has helped someone find a moment of pause when they needed it then becomes a welcomed reminder to pause.
 In that way, a pot becomes animated, developing its own life.
 If a beloved pot breaks through use, it is comforting to know it served its function and lived a good life.

-"Humans are the only animals to have scalp whorls on the top of their heads " - Dr. Sharad PaulAbout 🌀: Wikipedia, a journalist's article, a scientist's article
+"Humans are the only animals to have scalp whorls on the top of their heads " - Dr. Sharad Paul, 2016"There is a higher prevalence of counterclockwise whorls in the Southern hemisphere" twin study- Ig Nobel Anatomy award, 2024also about 🌀: Wikipedia and a cool web page

 About my firing: I first bisque in an electric kiln powered by home solar.
 I mix my own glazes and fire in an insulated, downdraft hybrid kiln that uses wood and propane (following Joe Finch's design).
 During claybody reduction (^010-05), I introduce discarded tomato and pepper stakes to remove oxygen in the kiln.
 Removing oxygen from the iron oxide in the clay (Fe2O3 to FeO) allows the beautiful iron blue hues to emerge through my white nuka-type glaze (glazy.org).
 This glaze also responds to ash at that temp.
 The rest of the firing is in oxidation up to 2200° (^7).
 I switched to ^7 instead of ^10 because when I had my soda kiln, I discovered that clay and glazes in cooler spots were fine, and it's much more efficient.
 Kentucky Mudworks makes iron-bearing midrange clays that don't bloat at ^7-8.
 Slow-cooling at the end reoxidizes some of the iron and creates the Gohonde (firefly) spotting effect on a few pots.